alexcbb/Genie-Generative-Interactive-Environments/CONTRIBUTING.md

 # Introduction
 Welcome to our unofficial reimplementation of GENIE paper project.

-We are contributing to reimplement this amazing method in order to make it accessible to the community and make it possible to reuse it for further purposes?+.
+We are contributing to reimplement this amazing method in order to make it accessible to the community and make it possible to reuse it for further purposes.

 ## Contribution types